home-assistant/architecture/adr/0009-translations-2.0.md

   }
   ```
 - Import all existing state attribute keys + translations from frontend
+- Replace as many existing translations as possible with references

 #### Frontend
 Load part of backend translations when necessary.